Are you heading to the snow this year? Good choice.

 Beanie or headband

 Are you learning to snowboard?
 Spoiler alert: you will stack it.
 A lot.
-Accept this and move on – we’ve all been there.
-Wrist guards might be a good idea for the beginner or gungho boarder.
-When you fall on a snowboard, you usually fall backwards (on your heelside edge), and unconsciously throw your arms out to break your fall.
+Wrist guards might be a good idea for the beginner or the gung-ho boarder.
+When you fall on a snowboard, you usually fall backwards (on your heelside edge), and you'll automatically throw your arms out to break your fall.
 Your wrists will bear a lot of the brunt.
 Protect them.

 These are designed to be worn closest to your skin.
-As you sweat – hey, it might be cold, but you’re still exercising here! – they’ll pull the moisture away from you, and prevent you from getting too chilly.
+As you sweat, they’ll pull the moisture away from you and prevent you from getting too chilly.

-Straight up, these are expensive, and can be hired.
-But if you’re becoming a regular at the ski fields, there’s nothing better than sinking your feet into a pair of boots molded to fit them precisely – except, of course, taking them off again at the end of the day.
+Straight up, these are expensive, and you can hire them.
+But if you’re becoming a regular at the ski fields, there’s nothing better than sinking your feet into a pair of boots that nobody else has worn – except, of course, taking them off again at the end of the day.

 Ski boot heaters